weiweihsu/thesis/README.md

 # thesis
-Undergraduate senior project in the undergraduate program at CCA
+undergraduate senior project in the undergraduate program at CCA